sozonnyk/sty/README.md

 `sty console`

-This will open new session in the default browsert.
+This will open new session in the default browser.
 Note, you can't create more then one session in the same browser window.
 Moreover you must logout from the current console to login to the different role or account.